 For hand washing, choose a mild detergent and cold water.
 For wool fibers, choose a formula developed for wool or mild baby shampoo.
 Specialty detergents containing contain lanolin are available, such as Eucalan.
 Lanolin is a natural oil produced by sheep and helps preserve wool fibers and increases the water resistance of wool.
-This type of detergent should be used for hand knit outerwear.
+This type of detergent should be used for any hand knit outerwear.

 Hand Washing Tips

-- Use a sink, bathtub or plastic storage container large enough to completely submerge the item and still have room for the cleaning solution.
+- Use a sink, bathtub, or plastic storage container large enough to completely submerge the item and still have room for the cleaning solution.

 - Treat any stains with a bit of the detergent.

 - Gently agitate the knitted item in the water.
 Never wring or scrub.